Z3TA/webide/README.txt

 Editing files on remote computers
 =================================
-The editor opens TCP port 8080 (configured via remote-file-port) for receiving remote files.
+The editor server opens TCP port 8080 (configured via remote-file-port) for receiving remote files.
 You can install bin/webider on any remote computer, and then use webider as an editor replacement.
-(webider will connect to a WebIDE server and the files will be opened in the local client, there is no encryption, so only use on LAN for now, eg. not over the Internet)
+(webider will connect to a WebIDE server and the files will be opened in the local client)

 installing webider on a remote computer (it also need to have nodejs installed!):
 ```